jmiller0/terraform-solana/README.md

 - Access to AWS and GCP accounts
 - Solana validator keypairs
 - GPG for encrypting sensitive data
+- Public IP address (will be automatically detected or can be manually provided)

 ## Setup Instructions